auth0/universal-login/packages/auth0-acul-js/examples/mfa-push-polling-utility.md

 # MFA Push Polling Utility

-This utility provides robust polling for MFA push notifications in React applications.
+This utility provides robust polling for MFA push notifications in applications.
 It ensures a push request is sent immediately and then at a specified interval, until the polling is cancelled (e.g., on component unmount or dependency change).

 ## Function